Updated: Mar 3

 Testers must be involved in the testing process from the first part of the available code for testing.

 Developers should start testing at the earliest phases of development to reduce manual effort.

 The Ability to Keep Focus at All Times

-Agile development sprints will always have their own unique complexity and challenges.
-As a result, test activities carried out by each one of the team members can be overwhelming and can result in testers losing focus.
-When writing this, I asked two of my testers to send me a quick list of their day-to-day activities that can explain why it is so easy for them to lose track, here are just a few examples from a list of more than twenty items:
+Agile development sprints will always have their unique complexity and challenges.
+As a result, test activities carried out by each one of the team members can be overwhelming and result in testers losing focus.
+When writing this, I asked two of my testers to send me a quick list of their day-to-day activities to explain why it is so easy for them to lose track.
+Here are just a few examples from a list of more than twenty items:

 Running ad-hoc exploratory sessions to validate new code.